All Episodes

 And where are the answers?

-We'll ask questions tonight at nine.
+We'll ask questions tonight at 9.

 We'll continue.

-I just can't put up here.
+I just can't put up this place.

-I just see that to come back.
+I just sing in these place and pray that you'll come back.

 We're in Vegas, a benefit concert after Hannity tonight.